jasonslyvia/react-menu-aim/README.md

 **Arguments**

- 1. rowIdentifier (*Any*)   The identifier you provided to identify a row, usually it's row index or something.
+ 1. rowIdentifier (*Any*)   The identifier you provided to identify a row, usually it's row index or something, will be passed to your handler when a menu is going to be activated.
  2. handler (*Function*)    You can provide your own handler when mouse enter a row
  3. e       (*Object*)      React's synthetic event